- 1 package (18-1/4 ounces) devil's food cake mix

 - 1/2 cup chopped peanuts

-- In a large bowl, combine the cake mix, water, butter and egg.
-Press into a greased 13x9-in. baking pan.
+- In a mixing bowl, combine dry cake mix, butter, water and egg; mix well.
+Press into a greased 13-in. x 9-in. baking pan.
 Bake at 375° for 20-22 minutes or until a toothpick inserted near the center comes out clean.

 - Sprinkle with marshmallows, M&M's and peanuts.
 Bake 2-3 minutes longer or until the marshmallows begin to melt.
-Cool on a wire rack.
-Cut into bars.
+Cool on a wire rack before cutting.
 Yield: 3-1/2 dozen.

 "Followed directions as written.
 You have to let the bars cool for several hours so the marshmallows set up.
 If you do that they won't stick to your knife or pull away from the cookie."